-Overall, mortality rates from cerebrovascular diseases decreased about 35% from 2004 to 2014in Clark County.
-26 While the cerebrovascular disease death rate declined for all race/ethnic groups over the decade, mortality rates have tended to be highest among non-Hispanic Black residents, at 49.2 deaths per 100,000 persons in 2014.
-26 treated for stroke, compared with the median national rate of 3.4%.3
+Overall, mortality rates from cerebrovascular diseases decreased about 35% from 2004 to 2014 in Clark County.
+While the cerebrovascular disease death rate declined for all race/ethnic groups over the decade, mortality rates have tended to be highest among non-Hispanic Black residents, at 49.2 deaths per 100,000 persons in 2014.26

-However, the incidence of stroke among Clark County's Medicare population compared unfavorably nationally in 2012.
-That year, 4.2% of Clark County Medicare beneficiaries were
+However, the incidence of stroke among Clark County's Medicare population compared unfavorably nationally in 2014.
+That year, 3.9% of Clark County Medicare beneficiaries were treated for stroke, compared with the median rate of 3.3% among U.S. counties.3